fnordoglargh/BoardGameLeague/ABOUT.md

 * Added a table which shows all games and players who played them.
 * Added a table which shows all games and years in which they were played.
+* Added a table which shows how all players stand against all other players.

 ## 0.8.5